 Step 5.
 Pivot tool towards heater as far as possible (see photo below).
 Lift straight up on gas control.
 The control should move about 1/8".
-At this point, remove tool not allowing the control to fall back.
-With tool removed, lift straight up on control to remove completely from Thermal Well.
+Hold control in position and remove tool.
+Lift straight up on control to remove completely from Thermal Well.